ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+WCAG Standards: Why Every Developer Needs to Care (And What It Costs When You Don’t) - <a href="https://medium.com/@binurajek/wcag-standards-why-every-developer-needs-to-care-and-what-it-costs-when-you-dont-e3e1e98d156a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Binuraj  E K`**

+<blockquote>If you build software for the web, WCAG isn’t a “nice to have” checklist buried in a design handoff doc — it’s a legal and business…
+Continue reading on Medium »</blockquote>

+<h3>2.
 If I Had to Learn JavaScript Again, I’d Follow This Roadmap - <a href="https://javascript.plainenglish.io/if-i-had-to-learn-javascript-again-id-follow-this-roadmap-f4b50de82060?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Subtitle: Less tutorial hopping, more real‑world progress.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Why Ollawrite Is Changing AI Writing with Grounded Citations and Smarter Content Creation - <a href="https://medium.com/@megha14/why-ollawrite-is-changing-ai-writing-with-grounded-citations-and-smarter-content-creation-ce2e03ab6bfe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `megha`**

 <blockquote>Artificial intelligence has completely transformed the way individuals and businesses create content.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Why Frontend Teams Keep Re-Proving the Same Software - <a href="https://medium.com/@khaledm.adelsalem/why-frontend-teams-keep-re-proving-the-same-software-f345547638ee?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>Build speed isn’t the only thing scaling.
 Verification is too.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 The Complete Guide to Asynchronous JavaScript (Part 3) - <a href="https://medium.com/@sumitcodes/the-complete-guide-to-asynchronous-javascript-part-3-87a580ff8db7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sumit Jha`**

 <blockquote>Browser APIs: How JavaScript Performs Work Without Blocking the Main Thread
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Can You Predict the Output?
 13 JavaScript Snippets That Decide Interviews. - <a href="https://medium.com/codetodeploy/can-you-predict-the-output-13-javascript-snippets-that-decide-interviews-be1e31ea9c1c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shubham Sanjaykumar patil`**

 <blockquote>Interviewers do not ask these questions to be mean.
 They ask them because each one shows whether you really understand how JavaScript…
 Continue reading on CodeToDeploy »</blockquote>

-<h3>6.
+<h3>7.
 Building an Interactive Node.js CLI with the readline Module - <a href="https://deepakjais.medium.com/building-an-interactive-node-js-cli-with-the-readline-module-c2703534891f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Deepak`**